 Principal and Interest

-You will probably have a lot of questions regarding how the outstanding balance is calculated throughout the life of your PATH Home Plan equity release (commonly known as a reverse mortgage).
+You will probably have a lot of questions regarding how the outstanding balance is calculated throughout the life of your Equitable Bank Reverse Mortgage.
 The outstanding balance is made up of the principal (the amount you have borrowed), costs and fees, and interest (the percentage we charge for lending the money).
 You can choose to make prepayments toward your principal and interest at specific times, otherwise payments are only required when the mortgage is due.

 When is the mortgage due?

-Since the PATH Home Plan is meant for long-term lending with no quantified term, the due date of the mortgage is established on the occurrence of any of these events:
+Since the Equitable Bank Reverse Mortgage is meant for long-term lending with no quantified term, the due date of the mortgage is established on the occurrence of any of these events:

 - Sale or transfer of the property